 Empowering your employees to develop written systems for accomplishing their daily tasks has added value you may not have considered.

-· It helps remove or reduce dependence on the one person who has the “head knowledge” about that system.
+· It helps remove or reduce dependence on the one person with the “head knowledge” about that system.

 · There is the added value displayed through the “business knowledge” of your construction company when seeking financial aid.

 · It adds to the monetary worth of your business if the time comes to put it up for sale.

 One of the most aggressive and challenging obstacles to overcome for many construction business owners is the fires that rage in the office.
 You know, the fires you find yourself constantly dealing with because an employee doesn’t know which next step to take or how to deal with a given situation.

 Through the persistent use of “the proper tudes,” you can overcome the ineptitude obstacles in your office.
 And not let the fires start in the first place!

 Ambitious Construction Contractors look to The Profit Constructors to provide advocacy in dealing with:

 Employees and subcontractors